 There are certain items that are excluded from the competitive bid process but are necessary purchases for SLPS.
-These may include fees for professional membership, postage, Metro bus passes, public utilities, and such items.
+These may include fees for professional membership, postage, Metro bus passes, public utilities, professional development, textbooks, instructional services: Equipment, Books and Materials, Student Activities, Field Trips, Student Incentives, professional services, and such items.